Myuui/Free-Minecraft-Hosts/README.md

 ### Well, I am going to present to you my list of completely free Minecraft hosts just for you.
 <p align="center">  <img src="https://i.imgur.com/rZJwXM2.gif" alt="i love money">  </p>

 > ⚠️ **NOTICE:**  I make this list only for Java servers, and not Bedrock.
-While some services listed may support bedrock, I can't guarantee that they are free, nor confirm the specifications of the servers.
+While some services listed may support Bedrock, I can't guarantee that they are free, nor confirm the specifications of the servers.

 Reviews | Host | Ram | Number of slots | CPU Frequence | Storage | Location | Version Support | 24/7 | Link | No Registering | Technical support | Notes